alisw/AliPhysics/MUON/READMEmapping.txt

 /*!

-\page README_mapping README mapping
+\page README_mapping Mapping

-See detailed description in ALICE-INT-2003-025.
+See the detailed description of the mapping package in ALICE-INT-2003-025.
+Since that time the mapping has been extended for slat and trigger chamber segmentations an later on also to hold the description of the top level connections of detection elements, including information about DDLs, bus patches and also trigger configuration.

 \section mapping_s1  Graphical User Interface